 What do the facts say?
 Keep reading to find research on the many benefits of an employee appreciation program.

-Research Shows the Benefits of Showing Your Employees Appreciation
+Research Reflects the Benefits of Showing Your Employees Appreciation and Recognition

 Did you know that a lack of recognition is one of the most common reasons people leave their jobs?
 One study found that 2/3 of employees (and 76% of millennials) say they would likely leave their job if they didn’t feel appreciated.
 Another study found that 69% of employees say they’d work harder if they were better appreciated.